hmcts/probate-frontend/README.md

 ### Installation

-Install dependencies by executing the following command:
+Install dependencies by executing the following:

 ```
 $ yarn install